 Enter a steep gliding turn from straight and level cruise by:

 In the steep gliding turn, the attitude must be adjusted to maintain the nominated airspeed.
+The risk of not maintaining the moninated airspeed or bank angle could be a spiral dive.

 The student should be capable of taking you to the training area, while operating as pilot-in-command.
 This will include making all the radio calls, making the decisions about which route to take, what altitude to climb to, and keeping a good lookout.